daiolupo/project-journal/journal.md

 **Your team role:**

-My team role ...
+My team role is the Facilitator/Guardian of the Contract.

 **The tasks you completed:**

-The tasks I completed was ...
+- The tasks I completed were setting up the backend server using expressJS.
+- Setting up the Express routes and API routes.
+- setting up MongoDB Atlas and Mongoose
+- Setting up the controllers.

 ### 3. One implementation commentary:

 **Explain one implementation feature you contributed to.
 Include evidence of your contribution:**

-The feature that I contributed to was the ...
+The feature that I contributed to was implementing the APIs.

 ### 4. One testing commentary: